 Private Edmonds died on the 10th of July 1942.
 He is remembered on the Tablets of the Missing, Manila American Cemetery, Philippines.

-“Mills was the son of Thomas S. Edmonds and Pansy Edmonds of Madison County, North Carolina.
+“Mills was the son of Thomas Sheridan Edmonds and Pansy Mae Hall of Madison County, North Carolina.
 His older brother, Spurgeon Edmonds, was my grandfather and he often told me about Mills being killed in the Bataan Death March.
 His living nieces are Jean Thomas, West Columbia, SC, Judy Ball, Weaverville, NC, Edna Freud, Marion, NC, Iva Buchanan, Roanoke, VA, Olamae Boshears, Alexandria, VA, and a nephew, Larry Edmonds, Roanoke, VA.”

 -Submitted by his great nephew, Brad Thomas